-You may recall that I spent part of spring break last year in Los Angeles with my sister to celebrate her birthday.
+You may recall that I flew to California last year to visit my sister for her birthday.
 We had a great time together; nonetheless, this wasn’t meant to become an annual occurrence.

 We arrived late on a Thursday evening and caught the train from the airport up to our hotel in Seattle Center.
 Because it was late when we arrived, we didn’t realize until morning that we had a view of the Space Needle from our balcony.